istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 enables mesh operators to install and manage mesh control planes on separate external clusters.
 This deployment model allows a clear separation between mesh operators and mesh admins.
-The mesh operators can install and manage the Istio control planes and the mesh admins control the mesh resources.
+The mesh operators can install and manage the Istio control planes while the mesh admins only need to configure the mesh resources.

 {{< image width="75%"
     link="external-controlplane.svg"